 10. California Treasure

-Last year in April 2013, a California couple found gold coins worth of $10 million, while walking their dog.
-These coins were found in rusty metallic cans under the earth at various depths.
-The treasure consists of 1400 gold coins and considered to be the greatest treasure ever found in the United States.
-These coins were dated to the late 18th century and found in good condition.
-Still it is not clear that who hid these gold coins.
+The treasure contained 1400 gold coins and considered to be the greatest treasure ever found in the United States.
+These coins were dated to the late 18th century and surprisingly found in good condition.
+Still, it is not clear who hid these gold coins.

 9. Ophel Treasure